-Bone health is an essential aspect to the longevity of a gymnast’s career in the sport and has lasting effects years beyond sport.
+Bone health is an essential aspect to the longevity of a gymnast’s career in the sport.
+It has lasting effects years beyond sport.
 Many high-level gymnasts will have their Vitamin D levels checked as it’s generally known that this vitamin has positive effects on bone health.
 But, not as well known, vitamin D only facilitates calcium absorption and it’s paramount that adequate amounts of calcium be provided through the diet to maximize bone health.
-Calcium is an essential mineral in the body, and thus if there are not sufficient amounts from the diet the body will just pull calcium from the bones to keep the blood levels consistent.
+Calcium is an essential mineral in the body; if there are not sufficient amounts from the diet the body will just pull calcium from the bones to keep the blood levels consistent.

-This young high-level gymnast (10-20 something years old) is in a critical time period for bone mineralization, and loss of bone mass begins around age 30.
+A young high-level gymnast (10-20 something years old) is in a critical time period for bone mineralization.
+Loss of bone mass begins around age 30.
 Improper nutrition during adolescence will have long-term implications that are minimally reversible (like osteopenia/osteoporosis).

 There are three essential factors we must examine for the gymnast to ensure their bone health is protected and optimized: Energy availability, adequate dietary calcium, and adequate vitamin D.